aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-idpf-epub-document-epub-format/footnotes-and-endnote-features-supported-on-epub-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on EPUB Export – Aspose.Words for Java
+title: Footnotes and Endnote Features Supported on EPUB Export
+second_title: Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on EPUB Export
 linktitle: Footnotes and Endnote Features Supported on EPUB Export
 description: "Export to EPUB format using footnote and endnote saving features in Java."